Lesson 10

 Did You Know:

-Cannabis (another term for marijuana) is found in the placenta, amniotic fluid, and the fetus.
+When used, cannabis (another term for marijuana) can be found in the placenta, amniotic fluid, and the fetus.

 Many people believe marijuana is more natural than other drugs and therefore harmless.
 When we talk about whether marijuana use during pregnancy creates birth defects, as we know alcohol use can do, it gets a bit tricky.
 Many studies of marijuana in pregnancy were done many years ago, when the average THC content was much lower (4%) than that found today in many marijuana products.
 As you now know, THC is the psychoactive chemical in marijuana that is responsible for the intoxicating effects, or “high,” that people seek.
 It is difficult to compare the birth outcomes of women who used marijuana in the 1970’s and 1980’s with the potential birth outcomes of current marijuana use.